ankit1321/Mtech_DSP_Lab_Uoh/README.md

 #Permutation

 This code prints each and every possible permutation for n and r.

+#Sets

+This code firstly take two sets and make sets in ordered list and then find union and intersetion of sets.